 Omotesando goes through three districts.
 Most of the boulevard, from Yoyogi Park to about where the Apple Store is, is in Jingumae, Shibuya ward.
 From the Apple Store and Exits A1/A2 of Omotesando Subway Station to the intersection with Aoyama-dori Avenue is Kita-Aoyama, Minato ward.
-The stretch beyond, down as far as the Nezu Museum, is where some of the area's biggest fashion stores are and is in Minami-Aoyama, Minato ward.
+The stretch beyond, down as far as the beautiful Nezu Museum, is where some of the area's biggest fashion stores are and is in Minami-Aoyama, Minato ward.

 Co-op Olympia コープオリンピア

 Co-op Olympia is a large apartment building at the top end of Omotesando.
 Built in 1965, Co-op Olympia is famous as being one of Japan's first high-class condominiums with "mod-cons" like elevators and all-building air conditioning.
 The aging, deteriorating complex has for several years been caught in a developmental deadlock between a majority of occupants that wants to rebuild and a minority that doesn't.

 Omotesando shopping is typified by big, expensive international fashion brands (including of course brands from Japan), exclusive one-off boutiques, galleries, and cafes.

 Laforet Harajuku ラフォーレ原宿